25 free crochet borders and crochet edging patterns

 Free butterfly crochet border pattern

-13. Add a funky fringe
+12. Add a funky fringe

-Ok so we know this isn't strictly a crochet edging, but it's certainly one of our favourite edgings to add onto crochet - a classic fringe!
 Whether you're adding a long shaggy fringe, cutting it short to create just the right amount of fluffiness, or adding some fancy tassels, it's a quick and easy way to embellish any project!

 Check out our How to make a yarn fringe tutorial for some top tips

-14. Free zigzag border crochet pattern
+13. Free zigzag border crochet pattern

 Here's an elegant crochet border pattern that we absolutely love!
 This design by Tatsiana of Lilla Björn uses spike stitches and front post stitches to create a beautiful geometric border.

-Find the Free zigzag border crochet pattern here
+Find the Free zigzag border crochet pattern

-15. Five free crochet border patterns
+14. Five free crochet border patterns

 If you fancy mixing up your crochet borders, or just trying a couple of different types, then you should definitely check these border crochet edging patterns by beautifulcrochetstuff.
-There's both videos as well as instructions for both, so even if you're a relatively new crocheter it's a great way of practicing some new stitches.

 Check out the 5 free crochet border patterns

-16. Free treble scallop edging crochet pattern
+15. Free treble scallop edging crochet pattern

 Fancy a fancy crochet edging that takes scallops to the next level?
-Then try this crochet edging pattern by Cypress Textiles, with it's gorgeous treble and picot shells it'll add a whole extra level of sophistication to your crochet projects.
+Then try this crochet edging pattern by Cypress Textiles.
+With its gorgeous treble and picot shells, it'll add a whole extra level of sophistication to your crochet projects.

-Find the Free treble scallop edging crochet pattern here
+Find the Free treble scallop edging crochet pattern

-17. How to crochet a rose border
+16. How to crochet a rose border

 Pretty up your projects with the help of some stunning crochet roses!
 This amazing tutorial by Dedri Uys shows you how to crochet a border that features some lovely textured roses topped off with a lovely scalloped edge.